mattraykowski/opennmsforge/README.md

 ** Scripts
 ** Reports
 * Pretty up the user profile page for public and editing.
-** Link contributor things to the public page.
+** Link contributor name (in lists and details) to the public profile page.
+** Link contribution count to a list of contributions.
 * rating plugin: can we toggle when you can click to rate?
 * "action required" or "report to admins"
 * allow the html table in all packs to be sorted.
 * Create Pack button on home page and/or on the top navbar
 * fix the visuals for the edit config pack page.
 * clean up rails_best_practices results, e.g. law of demeter.
+* add list sorting for the all packs list.

 PUT "pre-alpha" notice on the home page in a bootstrap alert and put it in the top navbar!!